 A Streamed Concert

-Tickets are £10 (including booking fees), or you can choose to pay £15 to further support Michael and the freelance Production Crew during these difficult times.
+Or you can choose to pay £10/ £15 to further support Michael and the freelance Production Crew during these difficult times.
 Click here or scroll to the bottom of the page for tickets!

 The concert will be available to watch for up to three days after the premiere date, and you can watch from anywhere in the world.